heutelbeck/sapl-demos/sapl-demo-extension/README.md

 * [Sapl Server LT](https://github.com/heutelbeck/sapl-policy-engine/tree/master/sapl-server-lt)
 * [Sapl Server CE](https://github.com/heutelbeck/sapl-server/tree/main/sapl-server-ce)

-If you want to test this with a locally running server, the process differs a little bit.
+If you want to test this with a locally running server, the process differs a little.
 Locally you cannot start the server using `mvn spring-boot:run` or the equivalent tools of your IDE.
 This is due to how Spring sets up class loading in this case.
 You must invoke the server by running the JAR directly and providing  the path where the `sapl-demo-extension-0.0.1-SNAPSHOT-jar-with-dependencies.jar` is located.

 The way you have to enter the command to run the server depends on both the OS and the shell you are using.
 The basic command is the same everywhere.
 However, the way you have to escape certain strings in the command differs from shell to shell.